 A wide ranging programme of pastoral care and support is under the leadership and guidance of the SENDCo, PSHE Lead and the Learning Mentor in order to support children at Fleet.
 This team is ably supported by the inclusion of specially trained 'Emotional Literacy Support Assistant (ELSA).
+Within school we fund and have access to psychotherapy for children and families through the Tavistock Outreach in Primary Schools Service (TOPS).
 As well as meeting children individually, there are also a range of activities that includes social, friendship, communication and transition groups, to support targeted children in the areas that they find difficult.